danielsobrado/CCDAK-Exam-Questions/REST Proxy/Questions1.md

 3. If the validation succeeds, the REST Proxy produces the message to the specified Kafka topic.
 4. If the validation fails, the REST Proxy returns an error indicating that the payload does not match the schema.

-By providing the `value.schema.id`, you can ensure that the message payload conforms to a specific schema before it is produced to Kafka.
+- B. providing the `value.schema.id`, you can ensure that the message payload conforms to a specific schema before it is produced to Kafka.
 This helps maintain data consistency and avoids producing invalid or malformed messages.

 Statement B is incorrect because the REST Proxy does not include the schema itself in the produced message.
 It only validates the payload against the schema.